mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 ### Branch protection

 We will use the `master` branch as the main branch for releasing XPIs.
-It's important to set branch protection for the `master` branch, and get code review for the source.
-Foxsec will be auditing the repositories in the `mozilla-extensions` organization for compliance.
+It's important to set [branch protection](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/configuring-protected-branches) for the `master` branch, and get code review for the source.
+[SecOps](https://mana.mozilla.org/wiki/display/SVCOPS/Firefox+Operations+Security) will be auditing the repositories in the `mozilla-extensions` organization for compliance.

 The github repository rules are [here](https://wiki.mozilla.org/GitHub/Repository_Security).